punitda/ComfyRun/README.md

 # ComfyRun

-Run your ComfyUI workflows at blazing fast speed 🏎️ on the cloud GPUs powered by [Modal](https://modal.com/).

-Stop breaking your local ComfyUI environment setups when experimenting with new ideas 💡 or stop waiting for 🐌 slow builds to run on your machines.
-A fully open source and self hosted solution to run your ComfyUI workflows on the powerful cloud GPUs
+A fully open source and self-hosted solution to run your ComfyUI workflows at blazing fast speeds on cloud GPUs powered by [Modal](https://modal.com/).

+Best suited for individuals who want to

+- Run complex workflows in seconds on the powerful GPUs like A10G, A100, and H100 🔋
+- Experiment with any workflows you find across web without worrying about breaking your local ComfyUI environment 😎
+- Edit workflows on the go 📱

 ## App Intro